Take a look around the internet for fund performance reports.

 One of the best ways to overcome the long learning curve and shorten the road to competency – and eventually skill mastery – is having a mentor or coach to guide the way.

-But unless you’re among the few who has worked their way into a hedge fund, proprietary trading firm, or institutional trading team, your access to an experienced and willing coach is probably slim to none.
+But unless you’re among the few who have worked their way into a hedge fund, proprietary trading firm, or institutional trading team, your access to an experienced and willing coach is probably slim to none.

 And yes, there are knowledgeable and talented individuals all across the internet (including in our super cool forex forum) who enjoy sharing what they do and willing to give out general advice, but most of these folks don’t have the time or ability to do the things that a coach does:

-- Observes and identifies any psychological roadblocks.
+- Observes and identifies any psychological roadblocks

-- Prescribe ways to improve trading processes or techniques specific to you.
+- Prescribe ways to improve trading processes or techniques specific to you

-- Motivates you when you need it.
+- Motivates you when you need it

 Self-coaching involves doing all of the above-mentioned tasks on yourself, which to some, probably doesn’t make sense to do.